renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ### Datasource and credentials only

-You can skip the host part, and use just the datasource and credentials.
+You can skip the host part, and use only the datasource and credentials.

 `DOCKER_USERNAME=bot DOCKER_PASSWORD=botpass123`: